Online metric algorithms with untrusted predictions: Experiments

 \end{itemize}

 \paragraph{Predictions.}

-We first generate predictions regarding the next time that the requested page will appear, this prediction being used by previous prediction-augmented algorithms.
+We first generate the reoccurrence time predictions, these predictions being used by previous prediction-augmented algorithms.
 To this purpose, we use the same two predictors as~\citet{LykourisV18}.
 Additionally we also consider a simple predictor, which we call POPU (from \emph{popularity}), and the LRU heuristic adapted to serve as a predictor.

-\begin{itemize} \item Synthetic predictions: we first compute the exact next arrival time for each request, setting it to the end of the instance if it does not reappear.
+\begin{itemize} \item Synthetic predictions: we first compute the exact reoccurrence time for each request, setting it to the end of the instance if it does not reappear.
 We then add some noise drawn from a lognormal distribution, with the mean parameter $0$ and the standard deviation $\sigma$, in order to model rare but large failures.

 \item PLECO predictions: we use the PLECO model described in~\citet{PLECO}, with the same parameters as~\citet{LykourisV18}, which were fitted for the \texttt{BK} dataset (but not refitted for \texttt{Citi}).
 This model estimates that a page requested $x$ steps earlier will be the next request with a probability proportional to $(x+10)^{-1.8}e^{-x/670}$.
 We sum the weights corresponding to all the earlier appearances of the current request to obtain the probability $p$ that this request is also the next one.
 We then estimate that such a request will reappear $1/p$ steps later.